NucleusPowered/site-v1/docs/configuration/migration.md

 header: Migrating from EssentialCmds
 ---

+**Warning: EssentialCmds migration was removed in version 1.1+.
+Use Version 1.0 if you wish to migrate _first_, then update Nucleus from there.**

 Nucleus allows for users to migrate their server data from EssentialCmds to Nucleus using one command.

 ## Pre-requisites

 * A Sponge server
-* EssentialCmds and Nucleus installed at the same time
+* EssentialCmds and Nucleus 1.0.1 LTS installed at the same time
 * The permission node `nucleus.nucleus.migrate.esscmds.base`

 ## What Does Nucleus Migrate?